SongClass/SimTCP/README.md

 ### Hints and Suggestions

  * A key part of this project is determining how long to wait before resending a packet.
-You should estimate this timeout value using the EWMA technique for estimating the RTT, and use this in determining your timeout.
+You should estimate this timeout value using the EWMA (exponentially weighted moving average) technique for estimating the RTT, and use this in determining your timeout.
 With correctly tuned timeouts, lower RTT will result in higher throughput.